anvilproject/anvil-portal/content/news/2020/11/20/nhgri-anvil-now-supports-free-export-of-gtex-data.md

 ---
 author: "AnVIL"
-blurb: "We are pleased to announce that researchers are now able to download controlled access GTEx V8 to local compute infrastructure without incurring egress fees."
 carousel: true
 date: "2020-10-20"
 description: "In support of the evolving nature of the NHGRI mission, we are pleased to announce that researchers are now able to download controlled access GTEx V8 to local compute infrastructure without incurring egress fees."